FishOfPrey/Salesforce_Conventions/README.md

 ### Methods

-Methods should be verbs, in mixed case with the rst letter lowercase, with the rst letter of each internal word capitalized.
+Methods should be verbs, in mixed case with the first letter lowercase, with the first letter of each internal word capitalized.
 AKA: [Lower Camel](http://wiki.c2.com/?LowerCamelCase)

 Case